-Now, let us discuss the other case which is the Jacobean inverse case.

-So, this is J inverse.
-Now when will J inverse go to 0; when sin theta 4 minus theta 3 equal to 0.
-So, the situation is absolutely same.
-So, these are the 2 situations theta 4 is equals to theta 3 or theta 4 is theta 3 plus pi.
-So, the configurations are also very similar.
-Only thing it occurs on the other side.
-So, this is the case this is theta 4, and remember this is theta 3.
-So, this is a situation in this case theta 4 is theta 3 plus pi.
-So, this is the open configuration.
-There is another configuration corresponding with the first case.
+Now, let us discuss the other case which is the Jacobian inverse case.
+So, this is J inverse, now when will J inverse go to 0, when sin theta 4 minus theta 3 equal to 0.
+So, the situation is absolutely same, so these are the 2 situations theta 4 is equals to theta 3 or theta 4 is theta 3 plus pi.
+So, the configurations are also very similar, only thing it occurs on the other side, so this is the case, this is theta 4 and remember, this is theta 3.
+So, this is the situation in this case theta 4 is theta 3 plus pi.

+So, this is the open configuration, there is another configuration corresponding to the first case.
 So, here this is theta 4 and this is theta 3 and you can see that both are equal.
-So, this corresponds to the first solution theta 4 equals to theta 3.
-So, this is known as the folded configuration.

-Now, what happens when these 2 configurations occur?
-J inverse goes to 0.
-So, this goes to 0.
-So, whatever be theta 4 dot theta 2 dot goes to 0.
-So, there is no motion of link 2.
-Link 2 must come to a stop it cannot move whatever be theta 4 dot.
-So, these are the dead center configuration which we have discussed before, and these are also singular configurations for the reason now you realize that these are the singularities of the Jacobean.
-So, singular configurations otherwise imply that these are the singularities of the Jacobeans or it is inverse.
-So, singularity sometimes we define in terms of non invertiblilty; so non invertible.
+So, this corresponds to the first solution theta 4 equal to theta 3, so this is known as the folded configuration.
+Now, what happens when these 2 configurations occur, J inverse goes to 0, so this goes to 0.
+So, whatever the theta 4 dot, theta 2 dot goes to 0.
+So, there is no motion of link 2, link 2 must come to a stop it cannot move whatever with theta 4 dot.

-So, singular in the sense that it is not invertible; so these are the dead center or singular configuration dead center configurations or singular configurations where the Jacobean or it is inverse is singular which means they are not invertible.
+So, these are the dead center configurations which we have discussed before and these are also singular configurations for the reason that now you realize that these are the singularities of the Jacobian.
+So, singular configurations always imply that, these are the singularities of the Jacobian so or it is inverse.
+So, singularity sometimes we define in terms of non invertibility, so non invertible.
+So singular, in that in the sense that it is not invertible, so these are the dead center or singular configurations, where the Jacobian or it is inverse, is singular which means they are not invertible.

-So, this is what I have discussed; singularity of J when theta 2 equal to theta 3 then J is singular theta 4 dot goes to 0 this is the open configuration and the other solution theta 2 is 180 degree plus theta 3 is a folded configuration where also theta 4 dot goes to 0.
-And the other situation where singularity of J inverse; that means, J inverse becomes 0 or non invertible, where theta 4 is equal to theta 3 which is folded and theta 4 is 180 degree plus theta 3 is open both cases theta 2 dot is 0.
+So, this is what I have discussed, singularity of J, when theta 2 equal to theta 3, then J is singular, theta 4 dot goes to 0 this is the open configuration and the other solution theta 2 is 180 degree plus theta 3 is a folded configuration, there also theta 4 dot goes to 0 and the other situation where singularity of J inverse, that means, J inverse becomes 0 or non invertible, where theta 4 is equal to theta 3 which is folded and theta 4 is 180 degree plus theta 3 which is open, both cases theta 2 dot is 0.

-So, let us review the key points that we have discussed in this lecture.
-We have derived analytical input output velocity relations from geometry purely from geometric considerations.
-We have found that the input output velocity relations are linear; we have introduced the concept of Jacobean and the singularity of Jacobean.
-That means, non inevitability of Jacobean or the inverse of the Jacobean they correspond to the dead center configuration or the singular configurations of the mechanism.
+So, let us review the key points that we have discussed in this lecture, we have derived the analytical input-output velocity relations from geometry, purely from geometric considerations.
+We have found that, the input-output velocity relations are linear, we have introduced the concept of Jacobian and the singularity of Jacobian that means, non invertibility of Jacobian or the inverse of the Jacobian, they correspond to the dead center configuration or the singular configurations of the mechanism.

-So, to summarize we have looked at the geometric velocity analysis problem based on the instantaneous center of rotation.
-We have derived the analytical relations between the input output velocity of 4R chain.

-So with, that I will conclude this lecture.
+So, to summarize we have looked at the geometric velocity analysis problem based on the instantaneous center of rotation, we have derived the analytical relations between the input-output velocity of 4R chain, so with that I will conclude this lecture.